Pierre Bossier

-Early life and education
+Early life

-Born in Natchitoches in 1797, during the period of Spanish rule in Louisiana, Pierre Evariste Jean-Baptiste Bossier was the son of the planter François Paul Bossier and the former Catherine Pélagie Lambre.
-An ethnic French Catholic Creole, he was privately educated by a tutor in the classics.
+Born in Natchitoches in 1797, during the period of Spanish rule in Louisiana, Pierre Evariste Jean-Baptiste Bossier was the son of the planter François Paul Bossier and Catherine Pélagie Lambre.
+He was descended from Jean Bossier who had migrated to Louisiana from France in 1718 as an indentured servant.
+Pierre received a classic liberal education by a private tutor.

-Career and death
+Career

-Bossier was a planter like his father and cultivated cotton and sugar as commodity crops on his plantation, Live Oaks, on the Cane River, depending on the labor of large gangs of enslaved African Americans.
-This waterway was formerly a segment of the Red River, in Natchitoches Parish.
-Like other native-born creoles of the planter elite, Bossier served in the state militia, gaining the rank of general.

-He entered politics as a Democrat.
-Bossier was elected as a member of the Louisiana State Senate in 1832, defeating Whig Louis Gustave De Russy.
-Bossier served from 1833 to 1843.
+Bossier was a planter like his father and cultivated cotton and sugar as commodity crops on his plantation, Live Oaks, located on the Cane River in Natchitoches Parish.
+He also served in the Louisiana Militia where he reached the rank of General.
+He entered politics as a Democrat and was elected as a member of the Louisiana State Senate in 1832, defeating Whig opponent Louis Gustave De Russy.
+Bossier served in the State Senate from 1833 to 1843.

+In March 1843, Bossier was elected to the U.S. House of Representatives for the newly established Louisiana's 4th congressional district.
+He was a supporter of Westward expansion, including the annexation of Texas.
+He served from March 4, 1843 until his death in office a year later on April 24, 1844, in Washington, D.C. before his first term had ended.

+Driven by grief over the duel and its fallout, Bossier committed suicide.
+His coffin was placed in the well of Old Hall of the House and services were conducted by James A. Ryder S.J., then the president of Georgetown University.
+Bossier's remains are interred at the Catholic Cemetery in Natchitoches.

 In the summer of 1839, a political argument between a prominent Whig, General F. Gaiennie, and State Senator General P. E. Bossier, a Democrat, escalated to recriminations published in the local newspaper.
 Gaiennie, also a general in the state militia, had denounced Bossier as a coward.
 Bossier demanded a duel and Gaiennie accepted, choosing rifles as the most deadly weapon available.
 The duel occurred the following autumn on the grounds of Cherokee Plantation, which was owned by Emile Sompayrac in Natchitoches Parish.
 Gaiennie fired first and missed, Bossier hit Gaiennie in the heart, killing him instantly.
 Another eleven men died in the aftermath, as animosities related to the duel continued to play out.

-Bossier was elected to the U.S. House of Representatives from the newly established Louisiana's 4th congressional district, serving from March 4, 1843, until his death in office a year later on April 24, 1844, in Washington, D.C. before his first term had ended.

-Driven by grief over the duel and its fallout, Bossier committed suicide.
-His coffin was placed in the well of Old Hall of the House and services were conducted by James A. Ryder S.J., then the president of Georgetown University.

-Bossier's remains are interred at the Catholic Cemetery in Natchitoches.

 Legacy and honors

-Bossier City, Bossier Parish, and Pierre Bossier Mall in Bossier City, and Bossier Street in Natchitoches, are all named in his honor.
+Bossier Parish was established in 1843 and named after Bossier.
+Bossier City, the largest city in Bossier Parish, was also named after him, as was the Pierre Bossier Mall.